sitegeist/Sitegeist.Flow.AkamaiNetStorage/README.md

 * storage implementation of the `WritableStorageInterface`
 * target implementation of the `TargetInterface`
 * commands to be run via `./flow` e.g. to test your configuration and connectivity
+* cleanup a folder to remove old assets (useful for post-deploy scripts)

 With this connector you can run a Neos website without storing asset (images, PDFs etc.) on your local webserver.